ultral/ultral.github.io/life/how-to-english-en.md

 4. **Reading**: just read.
 I found out that it's really easy to read Harry Potter.
 5. **Grammar**:
   * On one hand, [lingualeo.com](https://lingualeo.com) has some grammar courses, but on the other hand, it's not enough.
-  * You should write a diary, it might be the private diary.
+  * You should write a diary, it might be a private diary.

 Few months or years later, as a result, you should have big enough passive vocabulary & be able to understand the English voice.